 The ECC decided at its 41st meeting in March 2016 to have a Joint ETSI-CEPT Workshop on Public Protection and Disaster Relief - Regulatory Changes and New Opportunities for Broadband PPDR.

 The event took place on 29 September 2016, in ETSI Headquarters, Sophia Antipolis, France.

-This one-day workshop on Broadband Public Protection and Disaster Relief (BB-PPDR) will provide a platform for all relevant parties, especially standardization and manufacturing industry, PPDR organisations (authorities, service providers), spectrum regulators, PPDR users (police fire brigade, ambulance services), Ministries of Interior.
-The workshop will inform the audience about the up-to-date situation on BB-PPDR, will identify required future activities in various areas (standardisation, national implementation, regulation) and will foster the interrelation between those areas.
+This one-day workshop on Broadband Public Protection and Disaster Relief (BB-PPDR) provided a platform for all relevant parties, especially standardization and manufacturing industry, PPDR organisations (authorities, service providers), spectrum regulators, PPDR users (police fire brigade, ambulance services), Ministries of Interior.
+The workshop informed the audience about the up-to-date situation on BB-PPDR, identifying required future activities in various areas (standardisation, national implementation, regulation) and fostering the interrelation between those areas.
 See the workshop webpage here